ghkhashayar/docs/docs/install.md

 ]
 ```

-Also you can enable/disable recaptcha in login form.
+Also, you can enable/disable ReCaptcha in the login form.
 ```php

 'login' => [